 The Contractor shall inform the COR of their plans to inspect the construction or alterations work in an effort to monitor the project's progress and that it is on schedule and being constructed in accordance with the specification and standards in the RLP.
 For projects 10,000 ABOA SF and above, the Contractor shall perform one on-site progress inspection, but may elect to perform a maximum of two on-site progress inspections.
 The Contractor shall submit to the COR written documentation of the on-site construction progress inspection(s) including photographs.
 These progress inspections are separate from the final inspection.
 For projects below 10,000 ABOA SF, the Contractor is not required to perform on-site construction progress inspections and shall attend construction progress meetings as identified in the Lease via phone, but may elect to perform construction progress inspections.
+The Contractor is not a Construction Manager (CM) and is not required to perform the duties of a CM.
 The Contractor's role is limited to verifying compliance of the build out per the DIDs, Lease, Lease Construction Schedule, and work progress.
 The Contractor shall partner with COR to research/address post award Request for Information (RFI) and Change Orders from the Lessor.